adamrossnelson/StataIPEDSAll/README.md

 do https://raw.githubusercontent.com/adamrossnelson/StataIPEDSAll/master/IPEDS12MoEnrl02to16.do
 ```

 ### 2.3.2.
-Suggesting naming convention
+Suggested naming convention

 When prompted for a log file name suggested name is `IPEDS12MoEnrl02to16.log` which will also produce `IPEDS12MoEnrl02to16.dta` at the location you specify.
 (Update year reference as needed).

 ## 2.4.
 IPEDS12MoInstrAct02to16.do

 Produces a panel data set that includes IPEDS 12 month instructional activity survey files.
 This series contains data on instructional activity measured in total credit and/or contact hours delivered by institutions during a 12-month period.
 The credit hour and contact hour activity data are used to derive 12-month full-time equivalent enrollments for both undergraduate and graduate levels.

 ### 2.4.1.
 Run from online